DefangLabs/defang-docs/docs/faq/questions.md

 - Yes!
 Defang supports rolling updates with the `--mode=production` flag.
 See the [Deployment Modes](/docs/concepts/deployment-modes) documentation for more information.

+### Does Defang support auto-scaling?

+- No. Defang does not currently support auto-scaling.
+However, you can manually scale your services by changing the number of replicas in your `compose.yaml` file and running `defang compose up`.

 ### Can I cancel a deployment once it has started?

 - No. Once a deployment has started, it cannot be canceled.
 However, you can always deploy a new version of your app which will replace the current deployment.